Business coaching · Fire Path

 Symptom

 The question gets raised externally.
 A board member names it.
 An investor brings it up in a check-in.
 A senior hire asks during onboarding why the org runs the way it does.
-A customer reads the absence in a posture and adjusts their commitment.
+A customer checks the absence in a posture and adjusts their commitment.

 Intervention